this-sam/simple-index/README.md

 Other options that can be included in the config file:

-mode: 'either development or production',
+mode: "either development or production",

-'development' mode will print errors to the console. 'production' silences those errors. simple-index will generally work aroung errors, however, it's helpful to understand what's happening in the package to create an app that works as intended.
-Defaults to 'production'.
+"development" mode will print errors to the console. "production" silences those errors. simple-index will generally work aroung errors, however, it's helpful to understand what's happening in the package to create an app that works as intended.
+Defaults to "production".

 simple-on: true or false,